TGTLabs/manifesto/README.md

 *  Make a flow for making things that combines creative habits, engineering, and communication.
 *  Make, begin to build by sketching and iterating.
-*  Make finished-enough things, finished-enough means it's ready to test an assumption, concept, scenario, anything that's testable.
+*  Make finished-enough things; finished-enough means it's ready to test an assumption, concept, scenario, anything that's testable.

 Making finished-enough things is the key to making finished-well things as it prepares us to also share and collaborate.